 But love, can I be honest ?
-Though yes, I have tasted victory in the area of my eating and have experienced powerful changes in my mind a lot about things regarding body image, beauty, and true love, there are still hard days and the journey was never an easy one for me.
+Though yes, I have tasted victory in the area of my eating and have experienced powerful changes in my mind about things regarding body image, beauty, and true love, there are still hard days and the journey was never an easy one for me.
 I struggled, I prayed, I wept.
 Though I can confidently say now that Jesus has brought great healing from the pain I was in, I still have moments of struggle and of insecurity.
-Much of it is really because of the world that I still live in.

-There are days love where I have to remind myself that my worth is not in my looks, that God sees far more of me than that, and that the world doesn’t have a final say in how I see myself.
-I have to remind myself constantly that I have all of the love that I need, and I never have to fight for it.
-When talking to myself is not enough, I have to sit myself down and pray for help, but sometimes that can be hard itself.
-Today, I am not currently struggling with my eating disorder as I did, but my previous history has led me to be a little more cautious about the foods that I eat and how much because of what I know my body and mind can and cannot take.
-Yet still, I am daily on the way of greater healing, and my life is proof that God can heal.
+There are days where I still have to remind myself that my worth is not in my looks, that God sees far more of me than that, and that the world doesn’t have a final say in how I see myself.
+I have to remind myself constantly that I have all of the love that I need and that I will never have to look a certain way to earn it.

-I write this for the daughter out there who has an eating disorder, or maybe the daughter who doesn’t but has trouble appreciating her body.
+I write this for the woman out there who is struggling with an eating disorder or the woman who is having trouble appreciating her body.
 I write this for the woman with that insecurity.
-I write this for the beautiful daughter who sometimes has trouble seeing her beauty.
+I write this for the beautiful woman who sometimes has trouble seeing her beauty.
 I write this for the one fighting for love.
 I write this for the already fully loved, which is all of you reading right now.
 I want you to know this, that I myself and God want you healthy.
-I want you whole, and thriving, and filled with love so much so that it pours out of you and even onto your own self again.
+I want you whole and thriving, filled with love so much so that it pours out of you and even onto your self again.